hats-np/avis-imgv/README.md

 With rust [installed](https://rustup.rs/) simply run:

-cargo build --release`
+`cargo build --release`

+## Install

-To install look at the `install.sh` script and adapt it to your situation.
-It's still in a rudimentary state and untested in more systems.
+Take a look at the `install.sh` script.
+Works in most systems but might need to be adapted.
+It's still in a rudimentary state and untested in most systems.
+Linux only for now.

 ## Color Management